Request a Hakuba Ski Resort Holiday Quote

 Some things that we recommend before coming to Hakuba:

-• Bring cash with you.
-Hakuba is predominantly a cash economy, and having cash is much more convenient for paying at restaurants and bars.
+• Bring cash with you when dining out.
 There are ATMs located in Lawsons (convenience store) and Happo Bus Terminal.

-• Tap water is safe to drink in Hakuba.
+• Tap water is safe to drink in the region.